dingdechuan/openerp-7.0/delivery_routes/README.rst

 Delivery Routes
 =============================

-Based on Cubic ERP's Delivery Routes Module it add the following features:
+Based on original Cubic ERP's Delivery Routes Module

+It add the following features:

 * Add group Customer Service
 * Add dts_id in purchase order, A purchase order with flag is_collected can have a delivery_route_line
 * Improve DTS , PTS.